 Police were notified of the shooting on Friday.
 An individual working at a nearby convenience store told Spectrum News teens burst into the shop, saying their friend had been shot.

 Police previously stated someone encountered Dunia around 10 p.m. on Friday, and called 911 from a nearby store.
 Firefighters and EMS responded, but police say the victim was pronounced dead.

-The Cohoes school district told Spectrum News it had grief counselors on hand for any student that needed to speak with someone.
-The district said Dunia was a former student before switching to Albany High School where he was a junior.
+The Cohoes school district tells Spectrum News it has grief counselors on hand for any student that needs to speak with someone.
+The district says Dunia was a former student before switching to Albany High School, where he was a junior.
 We’re told AHS also has counselors on hand.

-Police said the bike path trail has brought some concerns in the area.
-They said it was not well lit, and people should be aware of their surroundings when walking there at night.
+Police say the bike path trail has brought some concerns in the area.
+They say it’s not well lit, and people should be aware of their surroundings if walking there at night.
 However, there has only been one other murder on that trail, which occurred in 1984.

 Police do not believe the public is at risk, and they say they are confident they will be able to get to the bottom of this case.